A smiling soldier in camouflage uniform standing in front of a black military helicopter on a tarmac.

 The Science Behind Breathwork

 The science is compelling.
-Breathwork impacts the autonomic nervous system—the system that controls involuntary functions like heart rate, digestion, and stress response.
-With conscious breathing, we can shift from sympathetic “fight or flight” to parasympathetic “rest and digest,” reducing cortisol, calming the heart rate, and promoting feelings of safety and ease.
+Breathwork directly influences the autonomic nervous system—the system that regulates heart rate, digestion, blood pressure, and the stress response.
+Through intentional breathing, we can shift out of sympathetic “fight or flight” and into parasympathetic “rest and digest,” lowering cortisol, stabilizing the heart rate, and sending powerful signals of safety through the body.

 Why Train With a Mentor?